Travel before rail

 To speed up construction and reduce costs, the government adopted a narrow 3-foot 6-inch (1,067-millimetre) track gauge.
 (The broader Canterbury and Southland lines were converted to that gauge later that decade.)
 The gauge itself was not an obstacle to performance, but combined with the steep gradients, tight curves and narrow tunnels of the New Zealand network it would place major constraints on later rail development.

-The Rimutaka Incline railway, which connected Wellington’s Hutt Valley with the Wairarapa plains, was the most dramatic 1870s rail project.
-The steep eastern side of the Rimutaka Range required special Fell locomotives, which used horizontal inner wheels to grip a raised centre rail.
+The Remutaka incline railway, which connected Wellington’s Hutt Valley with the Wairarapa plains, was the most dramatic 1870s rail project.
+The steep eastern side of the Remutaka Range required special Fell locomotives, which used horizontal inner wheels to grip a raised centre rail.
 The incline was opened in 1878, and was used until an 8.8-kilometre tunnel was completed in 1955.